Private/Alternative Loan Information

 You are free to choose any lender that participates in the Private/Alternative loan program and should apply DIRECTLY WITH THE LENDER.
 UNA does not recommend or endorse any lender and does not benefit in any way from your lender selection.

 In order for your private loan to be certified by UNA, you must be registered for at least six hours in the semester for which the loan is requested.

 Self Certifying Private Loans

 The following SECTION 3 of the self-certification form must be completed from your latest financial aid award notice on your UNA Portal.
-If you have not been awarded, click here.
+Visit this page if you have not been awarded.

 Section 3: Cost of Attendance and Estimated Financial Assistance

 A. Student's cost of attendance for the period of enrollment covered by the loan